Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the estate:

-The Château’s extensive vineyard is situated on one of the most magnificent and uniform plateaus of deep gravel in the entire Médoc.
+The Château’s vast vineyard is located on one of the most magnificent and uniform plateaus of deep gravel in the entire Médoc.
 It has been owned by the Merlaut family since 1997.
-Few Médoc wines, even among the First Growths, can boast a terroir as uniform as Gruaud-Larose’s, despite its size.
-One might imagine that 80% of the vines produce the grand vin, but here the selection process is even more rigorous, a fact that is particularly evident in the grand vin, which is ideally full-bodied and harmonious, and has become even more precise over the past three years thanks to a new, more feminine generation of vineyard managers and cellar masters who are both more rigorous and inspired.
-By nature, it very rarely dries out during long aging, and fifty-year-old bottles like the 1962 or the 1961 are still just as impressive.
+Few Médoc wines, even among the Premiers, can boast a terroir as uniform as Gruaud-Larose’s, despite its size.
+One might imagine that 80% of the vines produce the grand vin, but here the selection process is even more rigorous—a fact that is particularly evident in the grand vin, which is ideally full-bodied and harmonious, and has become even more precise over the past three years thanks to a new, feminine generation of vineyard managers and cellar masters who are both more rigorous and inspired.
+By its very nature, it very rarely dries out during long aging, and fifty-year-old bottles such as the 1962 or the 1961 continue to impress just as much.

 Decanter